-The knowledge test will consist of forty multiple-choice questions; each question will have one stem and four options for apprentices to choose from with one correct answer.
+The knowledge test will consist of sixty multiple-choice questions.
+Each question will have one stem and four options to choose from with one correct answer.
 Ten of these questions must be scenario-based which will stretch apprentices by assessing higher order thinking skills such as analysis, evaluation and synthesis.

-These questions will assess knowledge synoptically through scenarios that resemble real life situations apprentices could incur in the role.
-The questions will be looking for apprentices to be able to problem solve, formulate and make a judgement, the questions will be written assuming the candidate has prior knowledge and understanding of the topic.
+These questions will assess knowledge synoptically through scenarios that resemble real life situations apprentices could encounter in the role.
+The questions will be looking for apprentices to be able to problem solve, formulate and make a judgement and written assuming the candidate has prior knowledge and understanding of the topic.

-These questions, set by the approved EPAO, will holistically assess the knowledge described in the Apprenticeship Standard.
-The duration of the test will be sixty minutes to allow apprentices sufficient time to read the question and options, eliminate options and make a decision.
-Some questions such as the scenario based questions will require additional reading - this is already incorporated into the duration.
+These questions, set by the approved EPAO, will holistically assess the knowledge described in the apprenticeship standard.
+The duration of the test will be ninety minutes allowing apprentices sufficient time to read the question and options, eliminate options and make a decision.
+Some questions such as the scenario-based questions will require additional reading, this is already incorporated into the duration.